All Episodes

 Your eyes are playing tricks on you.

-After a mother took a photo of her child's poultry screw lunch and put it on social media.
+That's what administrators at Virginia's Portsmouth Public Schools want parents to believe after a mother took a photo of her child's poultry screw lunch and put it on social media.

 He says poor lighting and food presentation make this lunch unappealing.

-That was statement to the uh to the media.
+That was a statement to the media.

 The meal in this photo and other meals served by Portsmouth Public Schools meet nutritional and USDA requirements, according to the food service coordinator.

-Well then what is it?
+Well, then what is it?

-And if it if this was a fish fillet, this is the ugliest, the most unappetizing look, whatever it is.
+And if this was a fish fillet, this is the ugliest, the most unappetizing look, whatever it is, there's no way your average ordinary American school kid is going to eat this.

 What?